rehan-cr/umgcodetest/README.md

 - layout/theme.liquid
 - sections/main-cart-items.liquid
 ```
 I have created a custom ajax cart functionality.
-We can remove the product, change the quantity with reloading
+We can remove the product, change the quantity without reloading
 the page.
 ```